-Derek Alderton guides you through EMBAD, an intensive, interactive, in-person, 2-day program for experienced design professionals who have progressed in their careers to the point where they need to interact and deal effectively with senior management (C level and boards) who do not have design backgrounds and are primarily “business professionals.”
+Derek Alderton guides you through EMBAD, an intensive, interactive, in-person, two-day program for experienced design professionals who have progressed in their careers to the point where they need to interact and deal effectively with senior management (C level and boards) who do not have design backgrounds and are primarily “business professionals.”

-You’ll gain an understanding of the concepts, vocabulary, and priorities of senior management by discussing a series of real-world situations as though you were actually the senior executive team.
+You’ll gain an understanding of the concepts, vocabulary, and priorities of senior management by discussing a series of real-world situations as though you were actually part of the senior executive team.
 The program follows the key situations and decisions faced by the senior team at Audeze, a headphone company that in five years has grown from four people building headphones as a weekend hobby to a company with $10M in yearly revenue.
-(Their first professionally designed consumer headphone, by Designworks, is now available in Apple retail stores.)
+(The company’s first professionally designed consumer headphone, by Designworks, is now available in Apple retail stores.)

 We want to grow/change the world/do this full time/make more money.
 What do we need?
 Who do we get it from?
 How do we persuade them?

 We need to hire more people, but how do we organize?
 We need to sell more.
 What should we promise our channels and consumers?

 We need more and different people to buy our new products.
 How do we market to them?
 We need to reduce the manufacturing costs for our new products and get our supply chain certified.
 How do we do that?